We may earn a commission when you buy through links in our articles. Learn more.

 Described by the devs as a game “designed to push the limits of realism and photorealism”, Bodycam tries to simulate real-life combat by making every gunshot lethal when landing headshots.
 Bodycam uses a minimal HUD, with the only visible elements being the thing green borders around each of your teammates, as well as their blurred-out faces similar to CCTV footage.

-There are currently two game modes on offer: Team Deathmatch and Deathmatch.
+The two modes we’ve seen in depth are Team Deathmatch and Deathmatch.
 Team Deathmatch is a 6v6 mode featuring friendly fire and different weapons for each player every round.
 The team that scores ten rounds first wins the game.
 Dying in Team Deathmatch gives you access to a drone to wander around the map, but it can be shot down.
 Once your drone becomes inactive, you can cycle through the remaining players on your team through the cameras on their helmets.

 Deathmatch is a free-for-all between six players, with each player spawning with a different weapon.
 Unlike Team Deathmatch, you automatically respawn when someone kills you.
 The player that reaches a certain amount of kills wins the game.
 Both game modes have access to the same batch of maps, despite the difference in player count.